zukiapp/documentation/README.md

 You can also follow and unfollow tickets assigned to you swiping right. if you follow an issue a green indicator turns on.

 You can sort your issues by Due date, Priority or Last activity.
-By default issues are sorted by Priority, Last activity.
+By default issues are sorted by Priority and Last activity.

 All the issues (tab on the right)
 ---------------------------------

 SCREENSHOT

-The tab on the right have all the issues of the projects you are involved.
-Those issues are sorted by Last activity, so updated issues are closer to the top of the list.
+The tab on the right has all the issues of the projects you are involved.
+Those issues are sorted by Last activity, so recently updated issues are closer to the top of the list.

 Search issues
 -------------